ABOUT THE GEC

 What is the Road to GEC?

 I am still worried about traveling.
-If I am unsure about whether it will be safe to travel by March, can I still sign up now?
+If I am unsure about whether it will be safe to travel in 2021, can I still sign up now?

 - Yes.
 At this stage, registering for the GEC is also about signing up for the virtual The Road to GEC events and asking us to hold your complimentary live spot.
 We suggest you register now and start engaging online in the content, communities and working groups leading up to the planned live event.
-While we anticipate most delegates to be comfortable traveling by March of 2021 and nations to have removed any travel restrictions, we do not expect you to confirm your in-person participation in the live finale or to purchase your airline ticket until early January when you can make a more informed personal decision about traveling.
+While we anticipate most delegates to be comfortable traveling by November 2021 and nations to have removed any travel restrictions, we do not expect you to confirm your in-person participation in the live finale or to purchase your airline ticket until closer to the event when you can make a more informed personal decision about traveling.

 What if the pandemic does not ease up and travel restrictions and health risks remain?
 Will the GEC proceed?

-- While plans for March are in full swing, if science, data or public health authorities indicate it is not yet safe to travel or gather, GEN and our GEC organizers will move the date to later in 2021 and offer more virtual Road to GEC activities and programming options in the meantime.
+- While plans for the GEC are in full swing, GEN and our GEC organizers have moved date to November 14-18, 2021 and will offer more virtual Road to GEC activities and programming options in the meantime.
 Our first priority is the health of our delegates, staff, partners and production teams.
-However, either way, the live GEC Riyadh will happen and all registrations will remain valid even if we have to move the date to later in 2021.
+However, either way, the live GEC Riyadh will happen and all registrations will remain valid for the November dates.

 Where can I find logistics information for planning my air travel and hotel?